pdigre/NorwegianGambit/jschess/readme.txt

-Eclipse - Use WEB and JAVSCRIPT tools editor
+Eclipse
-Chrome Canary and devtools for debugging
+  - Use WEB and JAVSCRIPT tools editor
-Mongoose - just doubleclick to run
+  - Use Jetty for testing (Eclipse Jetty Integration - from Eclipse Marketplace) Chrome Canary and devtools for debugging